 To wake up early and jog is to live two lives.
 Escaping in nature or exploring your city before others are awake will reveal more than you ever imagined.

 I love nothing more than being a home tourist when jogging.
 Finding new routes.
-Mixing up your usual jogging routine.
+Mixing up your usual jogging routine, for example with a few night jogs.
 Embracing detours.
 Chasing magical sunrises.
 Cleaning up your local area by plogging.
 Stumbling upon dolphins on the St Ives to Carbis Bay coastal path.
 Running is not a passive experience and a slow and steady pace allows you to take it all in.

 Jogging is also a great way to get to know a new holiday destination.
 You’ll uncover the best eateries, parks, photo opps and street art.
 All when they’re at their quietest too.